JavithNaseem-J/Zomato_SQL/README.md

 - Determine areas where restaurants perform poorly and need improvement.

 ## Dataset
-The data for this analysis is sourced from Netflix’s public dataset available on [Kaggle](https://www.kaggle.com/datasets/phiitm/chennai-zomato-restaurants-data).
+The data for this analysis is sourced from Chennai Zomato Restaurants Data available on [Kaggle](https://www.kaggle.com/datasets/phiitm/chennai-zomato-restaurants-data).

 ### Schema
 - **Restaurant**: Name of the restaurant.